carpedm20/DiscoGAN-pytorch/README.md

 ### 5. Facades dataset

 Generation and reconstruction on dense segmentation dataset looks weird which are not included in the paper.
+I guess a naive choice of `mean square error` loss for reconstruction need some change on this dataset.

 **# iteration: 19450**: